Cozy Grove is like Animal Crossing but with ghost bears

 As much as I'm looking forward to completing the daily tasks of Cozy Grove each day, I'm also looking forward to getting to know the island's residents.
 As cute as the characters are in Animal Crossing, it gets a bit ridiculous when one villager's whole personality is that they're buff and they like to lift weights, so getting to know the spirits of Cozy Grove is exciting.
 Each one has a backstory that unravels over time, and as you restore the island you also restore their memories, getting to know more about their past life and how they died.

-Cozy Grove comes out on Steam and the Epic Game Store sometime this spring, and I can already tell that I'll be sinking many days into this haunted island and its adorable ghost bears.
+Cozy Grove comes out on Steam and the Epic Game Store sometime in the first half of 2021, and I can already tell that I'll be sinking many days into this haunted island and its adorable ghost bears.